R4yya/Russian-Championship-2023-backend/README.md

 # CyberTest backend

-## The server part of the Cyberkidz training platform
+## The server part of the CyberTest training platform

 This repository supports the backend, a private CyberTest program aimed at children between the ages of 6 and 18.

 ## Description

-Cyberkids is a platform designed to teach children cybersecurity knowledge using interactive tools and government courses.
+CyberTest is a platform designed to teach children cybersecurity knowledge using interactive tools and government courses.
 The backend provides interaction with the database, processing requests from the front-end and content management.

 ## Technologies